David-Parry/spring-agent-sdk/README.md

 The SDK transforms external events (webhooks, scheduled tasks, API calls) into AI agent tasks.
 Each event flows through a pipeline: Controller → Message Queue → Agent Engine → Handler.

 ### 2. **Model Context Protocol (MCP)**
 MCP is an open standard for connecting AI models to external tools and data sources.
-Command SDK uses MCP to give AI agents access to:
+Agent SDK uses MCP to give AI agents access to:
 - File systems and code repositories
 - APIs and databases
 - Build tools and test runners